 About two weeks ago I was traveling back to Harrisburg from Columbus, Ohio along interstate route 70.
 Before leaving Ohio behind, I stopped for lunch at the Panera in the Ohio Valley Mall.
 While surfing the net and eating I discovered some images from the Mount Wood Overlook in nearby Wheeling, West Virginia.
 Always on the look out for photo op’s I decided to stop off in Wheeling to explore this site.
 After all it was on the way and only about 10 miles from the Panera.

 Getting into Wheeling was simple enough.
 It was the first exit, 1A, after crossing the Ohio River on the Fort Henry Bridge.
-After the exit it was two left hand turns onto Market Street, one mile and then a left onto Mt.
+Two left hand turns put me onto Market Street, one mile and another left turn and I’m on Mt.
 Wood Road.
 Somehow I managed to miss the “y” in Market Street and I found myself headed the wrong way onto an exit ramp for Rt 70 west.
-Luckily there was a road crew painting some new lines and they stopped me before I got into a collision.
+Luckily there was a road crew painting some new lines.
+They stopped me before I got into a collision.
 I had to back up rather then just pull a u-turn because the road crew didn’t want me screwing up their fresh paint job.
 Okay….whatever…!

 After re-circling the block I made it onto Market Street and then Mt.
 Wood Road and I arrived at the Mount Wood Overlook.
 To my surprise there was an old cemetery named, Mount Wood Cemetery, of course, located directly across the street.
 Great I thought… I’ll shoot at the overlook and then head into the cemetery.
 The view actually looked better from the top of the cemetery.